Guglielmo Tagliacarne: Biography

 Guglielmo Tagliacarne was born in Orta San Giulio, Novara, on May 31, 1893.
 He studied at the Bocconi University, Milan, obtaining a master's degree in Economics.
 He carried on his statistical studies analyzing supply chains, buying and consumption behaviors, demographic and occupational trends and the provincial and regional calculation of National Income.

-He was awarded an honour for his fights during the 1st World War.
-In 1922 he started his lessons about Statistics and Social Science Methodology at the Human Society School for the application of cooperation, welfare service and social legislation.
-In October 1925 he introduced a memoir on International Disaster Statistics at the International congress of Statistics in Rome.
-In the 1930s he studied Internal Trade for the General Confederation of Trade.
+He was awarded an honour for his service during the 1st World War.
+In 1922, he started his lessons about Statistics and Social Science Methodology at the Human Society School for the application of cooperation, welfare service and social legislation.
+In October 1925, he introduced a memoir on International Disaster Statistics at the International congress of Statistics in Rome.
+In the 1930s, he studied Internal Trade for the General Confederation of Trade.

 He had to fight again as an Officer during the 2nd World War, and was imprisoned in India by the English.
-During his captivity he taught Economics and Statistics to fellow pow's.
-Post War 1946, he researched the Italian Industry situation for the Ministry of Reconstruction.
+During his captivity he taught Economics and Statistics to fellow prisoners of war.
+After World War II, he researched the Italian Industry situation for the Ministry of Reconstruction.
 In the following years (1947/1968) he became Secretary-general for the Chamber of Commerce in Milan.
-At the meantime he was in charge of the newly constituted (1947) Italian Union of Chambers of Commerce, leading the role that he covered for more than 20 years.
+In the meantime, he was in charge of the newly constituted (1947) Italian Union of Chambers of Commerce, leading the role that he covered for more than 20 years.

-He was University Professor of Statistics and Demographics in Italian Universities (Milan, Rome, Pavia, Macerata and Pisa) and International Universities (Caracas and Lima).
+He was a Professor of Statistics and Demographics at several Italian universities, including institutions in Milan, Rome, Pavia, Macerata, and Pisa, as well as at international universities in Caracas and Lima.
 He died in Rome on April 10, 1979.
-Seven years later the “Guglielmo Tagliacarne” Institute came to life, a foundation for research and training for the development of Economic culture, whose research projects are still taking inspiration from the illustrious researchers works.
+Seven years after his death, the eponymous Guglielmo Tagliacarne Institute was established as a foundation dedicated to the research and training of Economic culture, taking inspiration from his works.